Ctrl-Mila/university-coursework/data-structures-and-algorithms/algorithms-analysis/README.md

 This folder contains a curated set of academic exercises focused on **algorithm analysis**, **time complexity**, and **Big-O notation**.

-The goal of this section is not to provide exhaustive theoretical material, but to demonstrate:
+The goal of this section is to demonstrate:
-- A solid understanding of asymptotic analysis
+- Understanding of asymptotic analysis
 - The ability to reason about algorithm efficiency
 - Correct use of Big-O notation
 - Comparison between different algorithmic approaches
 - Identification and implementation of more efficient solutions

-All exercises were originally solved in an academic context and later adapted and reorganized to highlight reasoning, clarity, and correctness rather than raw derivations.

 ## Contents